 That there has been disappointment in his recent, slight performance dip is merely because the levels he and Manchester City showed before were so astonishing.
 The Belgian could play for any team in the world.

 Midfielder: Christian Eriksen

-The 26-year-old has demonstrated the desire and consistency which has elevated his masterful technique – culminating in 10 goals and as many assists so far in 2017-18.
+The 26-year-old has demonstrated desire and consistency that has elevated his masterful technique – culminating in 10 goals and as many assists so far this season.

 Midfielder: Aaron Ramsey

 Unless Arsenal win the Europa League, Ramsey may just represent the success story of their season.
-Jack Wilshere's re-emergence has also been a positive, but the Welshman’s sense of timing and 10 goals – particularly since Alexis Sanchez's departure – have made him the Gunners’ standout performer in Arsene Wenger's final season.
+Jack Wilshere's re-emergence has also been a significant positive, but their Welsh midfielder's sense of timing and 10 goals – particularly since Alexis Sanchez's departure – have made him their finest player in Arsene Wenger's final season.

 Midfielder: Marcos Alonso

-Few would blame Antonio Conte for Chelsea's failings this season, but it perhaps shouldn’t be overlooked that much of the Italian's unhappiness stems from their inability to recruit Alex Sandro last summer – despite Alonso excelling throughout 2016-17.
+Few would blame Antonio Conte for Chelsea's failings this season, but it perhaps shouldn’t be overlooked that much of the Italian's unhappiness stems from their inability to recruit Alex Sandro last summer – despite Alonso similarly excelling throughout 2016/17.

 The Spaniard has been one of the few Blues to maintain the standards he set when Chelsea secured the title 12 months ago, continuing to enhance his reputation as a masterful set-piece taker and developing the crucial ability to score important goals.

 De Bruyne's biggest rival as PFA Player of the Season has unquestionably been the signing of last summer.
 His £34m arrival at Liverpool from Roma was generally met with indifference – incredibly, because it felt like a lot of money at the time.
 Hindsight tells us otherwise.